outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

            'ALL_N ALL_N of ALL_N ALL_N'
      'ALL_N ALL_N ALL_N of ALL_N ALL_N ALL_N'

+  - fix indexing 'NNP NN NNS1 of JJ JJ JJ2' or postpone to pattern evaluation time

+  - fix missing alts 'ALL_N' and 'N' in output

+  - fix incomplete alts noun_phrase::N

   - strategy/insight graph

     - fix nested variables - generate_alt_patterns::pattern ALL_N DPC |ADJ ADV VB VBG VBD| ALL_N